-98 Scheme managers must ensure that information published about the pension board is kept up-to-date.
+97 Schemes should also consider publishing information about pension board business, for example board papers, agendas and minutes of meetings (redacted to the extent that they contain confidential information and/or data covered by the Data Protection Act 1998).
+They should consider any requests for additional information to be published, to encourage scheme member engagement and promote a culture of transparency.
+Available on Council Website 98 Scheme managers must ensure that information published about the pension board is kept up-to-date.
 Schemes should have policies and processes to monitor all published data on an ongoing basis to ensure it is accurate and complete.
 Minutes regularly uploaded and documentation reviewed.
-Providin g information to Members 188 Scheme regulations must require scheme managers to provide an annual benefit information statement to each active member of a DB scheme established under the 2013 Act or new public body scheme.
+Provid ng information to Members 188 Scheme regulations must require scheme managers to provide an annual benefit information statement to each active member of a DB scheme established under the 2013 Act or new public body scheme.
 The statement must include a description of the benefits earned by a member in respect of their pensionable service.
-Procedures in place 189 The first statement must be provided no later than 17 months after the scheme regulations establishing the scheme come into force.
+Procedures in place.
+Digital distribution and paper to those that have requested 189 The first statement must be provided no later than 17 months after the scheme regulations establishing the scheme come into force.
 Subsequent statements must be provided at least annually after that date.
-Procedures in place 190 Statements must also comply with HM Treasury directions in terms of any other information which must be included and the manner in which they must be provided to members.
+190 Statements must also comply with HM Treasury directions in terms of any other information which must be included and the manner in which they must be provided to members.
 Annual Review exercise on All Wales basis 191 Managers of a scheme must also provide a benefit statement following a request by an active, deferred or pension credit member of a DB scheme if the information has not been provided to that member in the previous 12 months before that request.
-Procedures in place 192 These benefit statements must include information about the amount of benefits by reference to a particular date and how they are calculated.
+Acknowledged 192 These benefit statements must include information about the amount of benefits by reference to a particular date and how they are calculated.
 The full details depend on the type of member making the request.
 Compliant 193 The information must be given as soon as practicable but no more than two months after the date the request is made.
-Procedures in place
+Procedures in place to ensure timescales adhered to.

-Sep-21
+Sep-22